 Co-signers are responsible for the mortgage until you release them from the loan.
 To remove a co-signer, you have to pay off the mortgage.
 For example, selling or refinancing the home will pay off the mortgage and release the co-signer.

-Your co-signer allows you to benefit from their positive credit history and income, but it's only a benefit to lean on for a while.
+A co-signer allows you to benefit from their positive credit history and income.
+Still, it's only a benefit to lean on for a while.
 Because your co-signer carries your debt, it may prevent them from being able to qualify for their mortgage or other loans.
 The fastest way to remove your co-signer is to refinance the mortgage using only your financial information.

 Refinancing your loan doesn't mean you have to have enough money to repay the entire loan.
 Instead, refinancing replaces your old loan with a new one.
 When you've had time to make payments on your mortgage and build up your credit and income, you'll apply for a new loan for the same property--this time without your co-signer.